Occluded Fronts – What They Are And How They Occur

-Almost everyone vaguely familiar with weather terminology knows what a cold or warm front is.
-But few, if any observers have ever heard of an occluded front and what it is.
+Regular viewers of weather forecasts will be familiar with cold and warm fronts and their impact on weather conditions.
+But very few, if any, observers have ever heard of an occluded front or what it is.

 Weather conditions often follow and are associated with a specific type of front.
 Whether your meteorologist discusses cold fronts, warm fronts, or stationary fronts, some atmospheric condition inevitably gets associated with it.